s-afrid/My-boiler-plates/react-popup/README.md

 export const { openPopup, closePopup } = popupSlice.actions;
 export default popupSlice.reducer;
 ```
+- It creates a Redux slice named "popup" with an initial state { isOpen: false }.

+- It has two reducers — openPopup (sets isOpen to true) and closePopup (sets it to false).

+- It exports both the actions and reducer so you can dispatch popup open/close from anywhere in your app.
 store.js
 ```jsx
 import { configureStore } from "@reduxjs/toolkit";